omarreis/vsop2013/planetfun/README.md

 The sky background is a large sphere with radius 200 AU.
 The texture image contains stars, constellation lines, names, constellation drawings  etc.
 It was generated using Hipparcos Input Catalogue (118k stars).
 Only objects with mag<8.0 were kept, resulting in about 42000 stars.

-Two star background images are available: stars with names, constellation lines or just plain stars.
+4 star background images are available: stars with names, lines, constellation drawings or just plain stars.
+Selecting visibility checkboxes determines which background is used.

-Since the texture is projected on the inside of the large sphereSkyBackground, texts must be rotated horizontaly to project correctly as left-to-right texts.
+Since the texture is projected on the inside of the large sphereSkyBackground, images must be flipped horizontaly to project correctly with left-to-right texts.
 The celestial sphere can be seen from the "outside" if camera distance is set to more than 200 AU.

 Sky texture images: